mirnavazquez/MetabolismTools/README.md

 # MetabolismTools

+This package, for now, contains one function: Bubble_plot.

-The first function just creates a bubble plot.
+The first function creates a bubble plot and allows you to color by your data's particular feature.

 Install the function like this: